wso2-attic/ballerina-integrator/README.md

 ### Deploying on Kubernetes

 - You can run the service that we developed above, on Kubernetes.
 The Ballerina language offers native support for running a ballerina program on Kubernetes, with the use of Kubernetes annotations that you can include as part of your service code.
-Also, it will take care of the creation of the Docker images.
-So you don't need to explicitly create Docker images prior to deploying it on Kubernetes.
+Also, it will take care of the creation of the docker images.
+So you don't need to explicitly create docker images prior to deploying it on Kubernetes.
 Refer to [Ballerina_Kubernetes_Extension](https://github.com/ballerinax/kubernetes) for more details and samples on Kubernetes deployment with Ballerina.
 You can also find details on using Minikube to deploy Ballerina programs.

 Since this guide requires MySQL as a prerequisite, you need a couple of more steps to create a MySQL pod and use it with our sample.

 First, let's look at how we can create a MySQL pod in kubernetes.
-If you are working with minikube, it will be convenient to use the minikube's in-built Docker daemon and push the MySQL Docker image we are about to build to the minikube's Docker registry.
-This is because during the next steps, in the case of minikube, the Docker image we build for employee_database_service will also be pushed to minikube's Docker registry.
+If you are working with minikube, it will be convenient to use the minikube's in-built docker daemon and push the MySQL docker image we are about to build to the minikube's docker registry.
+This is because during the next steps, in the case of minikube, the docker image we build for employee_database_service will also be pushed to minikube's docker registry.
 Having both images in the same registry will reduce the configuration steps.
-Run the following command to start using minikube's in-built Docker daemon.
+Run the following command to start using minikube's in-built docker daemon.

 ```bash
 minikube docker-env
 ```

-   * Navigate to the eip-message-transformation/resources directory and run the below command.
+   * Navigate to the message-transformation---ballerina/resources directory and run the below command.
 ```
      $docker build -t mysql-ballerina:1.0  .
 ```